cysouw/diathesis/text/c10_participle.md

    Besonders der im Biedermeierkostüm *getanzte Aschenbrödeltanz* mit Vertonung von Zepler ergab wirkungsvolle Bilder.^[~~DWDS~~: Berliner Tageblatt (Abend-Ausgabe), 12.03.1918.]
 :::

 An even more intricate detail occurs with some movement verbs like *laufen* 'to walk' that allow for a manner-of-movement diathesis (cf. [@sec:prepositions-manner-of-movement]).
-When used with a directional phrase like *nach Hause* 'home' this verb takes the auxiliary *sein* [@next a] and then the participle together with the directional phrase can be used adnominally [@next b].
+When used with a directional phrase like *nach Hause* 'home' such verbs take the auxiliary *sein* [@next a] and then the participle together with the directional phrase can be used adnominally [@next b].
 In contrast, the auxiliary *haben* seems incompatible with a directional phrase [@next c] and the participle without the directional phrase cannot be used adnominally [@next d].

 ::: ex
 a.
 Der Schüler ist nach Hause gelaufen.